Aetherinox/obsidian-dataview-snippets/README.md

 <p align="center"><img style="width: 100%;text-align: center;" src="https://raw.githubusercontent.com/Aetherinox/obsidian-dataview-snippets/main/Snippets/Tag%20Cloud%202/images/example_1.gif"></p>

-The `Tag Cloud` snippet fetches a list of tags associated to your vault and displays them in a series of columns.
+The `Tag Cloud: Version 2` snippet fetches a list of tags associated to your vault and displays them in a series of columns.

 Each tag can be clicked on, which will open the Search interface and display all other pages associated to the selected tag.

+The functionality of `Version 1` and `Version 2` are the same.
+Both just have difference appearances.

 <br />